indigos33k3r/self-paced-education/README.md

 # Courses

-Aggregates course data from education providers into an API
+Aggregates course data from education providers into a simple API.

 ---